kevinsallee/ftrack_exercises/copy_from_a_to_b/README.md

 the time I got back to the UI, the message was not readable (stayed too little time on screen).
 I first decided to use a form with only a label, but that wasn't very nice looking.
 It would probably make sense to design a widget for this (or have persistence available).
+I did create a job, so you do have the success message + the job done.
 - The real estate for job description is limited, and there's no tooltip.
 I had to separate my message in 3 lines.
 I could not change the title to something like "Location transfer", it stays as "API Job"